On October 7th 2019, Extinction Rebellion set out to block London, Berlin, Paris, Amsterdam, NYC and many other cities all over the planet.

 Usually, this roundabout is very stressful and loud.
 You can only reach the monument though tunnels beneath the traffic.
 But when I get there, I can hear the birds singing.
 People are strolling all over this huge road crossing.
 They are making music, blowing bubbles, playing games, cuddling, cyclists passing by are cheering us on, and every now and then someone shows up to bring warm tea and food.
 I was bracing for something tough, but its more like I just entered a future utopia that comes with rainbows and unicorns.
 The rebels have erected a wooden ark and placed it in front of the monument.
 I just missed the celebrated captain Carola Rackete, (you know the one who was arrested for landing a boat load of refugees rescued from the sea on Italian shore without permission?) getting up on the arc and giving a speech about climate activism being a matter of defending human rights.

 I spend the rest of the day as a delegate for our road in plenum discussing further strategy in reaction to negotiations with the police.
-You see, Extinction Rebellion has no leaders.
+Extinction Rebellion has no leaders.
 Everything is decentralized.
-Everything is project based with rotating leaders.
+Everything is project based and “leadership” rotates.
 Decisions are made based on consensus.
 I like that.
 It gives everyone the sense of responsibility and I feel secure, that during blockades and police contact, the group will not suddenly do something I did not agree to do.
 There is no peer pressure.

 At the crack of dawn I’m startled awake by shouts of “emergency lane” and a fire truck zooming past my head.
 I spent the 2°C (36°F) night in my very cozy sleeping bag lying diagonally across one of the lanes, as a live road block.